DSC-Capstone/dsc-capstone.github.io/lessons/q1/01/index.md

 ### Accessing DSMLP

 Here, we will cover the basics of accessing DSMLP.
-For more advanced usage, see [campus documentation](https://support.ucsd.edu/services?id=kb_category&kb_category=368cc80fdb5c68d0d4781c79139619e2), which is very detailed.
+For more advanced usage, see [campus documentation](https://support.ucsd.edu/services?id=kb_category&kb_category=368cc80fdb5c68d0d4781c79139619e2), which is very detailed, as well as the [Resources](../../../resources) tab of the course website.

 | **Step 1**: Open your Terminal and run `ssh <username>@dsmlp-login.ucsd.edu`, where `<username>` is replaced with your official UCSD username.
 For instance, Suraj would run `ssh srampure@dsmlp-login.ucsd.edu`.
 Enter your password when prompted. |